I Married a Monster from Outer Space: Plot

+Marge is horrified at the prospect and tries to warn others of the alien plot, but too many men in town have already been taken over, including the town's Chief of Police, who does nothing after hearing her story.
+She attempts to call Washington, D.C., but all outgoing phone lines are busy.
+She attempts to leave by car and the local police stop her, saying that the only exit bridge which leads out of town is down.
+When she tell Bill that she knows he is an alien, Bill finally tells her their ultimate plan, explaining that all the females on his dead planet are extinct.
+He and the other males of his species are taking over human men so they can have offspring with Earth's women, provided that their scientists can eventually modify the body so the men can eventually have sexual relations with the women and save their race from extinction.
+However, they did not foresee that taking over the bodies (and their memories) would result in them feeling what the concept of love is, as the women of his species mostly existed for breeding purposes.
+One of the men of the species even dies from a simple drowning accident when he falls off a boat only to be given oxygen when rescued that prove fatal.

-Finally, her doctor (Ken Lynch) comes to believe her wild story, and he gathers up a posse of men he knows cannot be disguised aliens, having recently fathered children.
+Finally, her doctor comes to believe her wild story, and he gathers up a posse of men he knows cannot be disguised aliens, having recently fathered children.
 They attack the aliens in their hidden spaceship.
-Bullets can't hurt the invaders, who are surrounded by a force barrier.
+Bullets cannot hurt the invaders, who are surrounded by a force barrier.
 The aliens, however, prove to be defenseless against a pair of German Shepherd dogs being used by the posse.
 The aliens are killed when the dogs attack, all except the alien Bill.

 Entering the spaceship, the posse finds that all the human male captives are unconscious but still alive, including Bill.
 The men are each hooked up to an apparatus that helps the aliens become their captors while living in faux human shells.
 The posse begins to disconnect the captives, which kills the aliens one-by-one.
-Shortly before his faux human body is destroyed, the alien occupying the Chief of Police broadcasts a warning to his people in orbit that they've been discovered by the humans.
+Shortly before his faux human body is destroyed, the alien occupying the Chief of Police broadcasts a warning to his people in orbit that they have been discovered by the humans.
 Thereafter, a fleet of alien spaceships is seen leaving Earth space.
 They must seek out humanoid females elsewhere now that their breeding plan on Earth has been discovered.
+The humans that were disconnected from the ship are escorted out of the ship alive just before it explodes, reuniting Marge with Bill.